hyperledger/fabric/docs/source/certs_management.md

 ### Renew Orderer TLS Certificates Without Reusing the Private Key

 While it is recommended to reuse the private key for orderer TLS certificate renewal, this may not be possible in all situations.
-Additional steps and planning are required since each ordering service channel (including the system channel, if used) must be updated for the new orderer TLS certificate.
+Additional steps and planning are required since each ordering service channel must be updated for the new orderer TLS certificate.

 Suppose you do not reuse the orderer TLS private key during re-enrollment, and the original orderer TLS certificates have not yet expired.
 In that case, you must update the orderer TLS certificates one at a time on each node and in each channel configuration and then verify the orderer function before moving on to other orderer node TLS certificate updates.